Thursday, March 23, 2023

 After seven months I was named Journalist of the Year by the State Farm Bureau Association.

-Elaine would pass several years later as well.
+Helen would pass several years later as well.
 The last few times I saw her, she was very complimentary of my work and very glad that I didn’t let the negative experience ruin my career.

 For me it was the second time I had seen him since the drama and I fled out the back door, like a victim running from a rapist.
 The next time I saw him in the office, I faced him like the champion I had became.
 He looked at me and said, “You have been doing good work, did you find a mentor?”